-A historically significant 1905 home in Seattle

-The move resulted in the

-reuse

-of 85 tons

-of

-a whole-house move from

-its

-origina

-Fremont neighborhood

-\$100,000 savings to the new owner,
+A historically significant 1905 home in Seattle's Fremont neighborhood is spared from demolition by a whole-house move from its original location to a nearby lot.
+The move resulted in the reuse of 85 tons of materials and an estimated \$100,000 savings to the new owner, compared to building new.